Jojosito/MUS-X/README.md

 'Cutoff' adjusts the cutoff frequency of the anti-aliasing and reconstruction filters.
 It makes the delay brighter or darker.
 The aliasing of the BBD can be audible at higher cutoff frequencies.
 'Resonance' adjusts the resonance of the anti-aliasing and reconstruction filters.
 This alters the character of the delay, especially at high feedback amounts.
-The slope of the anti-aliasing and reconstruction filters can be adjusted in the context menu from 6 dB/Oct to 24 dB/Oct.
-A steeper slope gives a 'cleaner', 'duller' sound.
 'Noise' adjusts the noise of the BBD line.
 More noise will result in self oscillation at high feedback levels.
 'BBD size' adjusts the number of stages of the BBD line.
 A smaller size can be used for very short delays, or a chorus effect.
 Many famous hardware units use 2048 or 4096 stages.
 A larger BBD size can give longer delay times, and a brighter delay without aliasing.
+'Poles' adjusts the slope of the anti-aliasing and reconstruction filters from 6 dB/Oct to 24 dB/Oct.
+A steeper slope gives a 'cleaner', 'duller' sound, a more shallow slope sounds 'dirtier' (with more audible aliasing), but brighter.
+'Comp' adjusts the reaction time of the compander.
+Lower values will give the repeats a slight 'fade in' and 'fade out', and can give the delay a 'dreamy' character.
+This value also slightly affects the low-frequency response of the delay.

 'Input' adjusts the input level to the delay.
 It does not affect the dry signal output.
-A small LED indicates an overload of the delay circuit and will result in saturation.
+A small red LED indicates an overload of the delay circuit and will result in saturation.
 Turning up the 'Stereo' parameter gives a ping-pong delay.
 It has no effect when 'Inv R' is enabled.
 If 'Inv R' is enabled, the right wet signal will be the inverted left wet signal.
 You can use this with a small BBD size (e.g. 512), no feedback, and delay time modulation to create a chorus effect.
 'Mix' adjusts the dry-wet balance.